Motorcycle Hand Signals

-Motorcycle Hand Signals And Why You Need To Know Them
+Why You Need To Know Them

-Hand signals are great for not only riders to know but also any other motorist who share the road with them.
-If you are in a vehicle that is trailing a motorcycle, you need to know what they are trying to tell you.
 They can be stopping, turning, or warning you of a situation up ahead.
-A good tip to know is that all hand signals are used on the left side of whatever vehicle you are on or in.
-Drivers in the United States, drive on the left side of the car.
-If a motorcyclist is signaling, it is easier to see the movement then possibly overlooking it on the right side.
+A good tip to know is that all hand signals are used on the left side of whatever vehicle you are in.
+Drivers in the United States drive on the left side of the car.
+If a motorcyclist is signaling, it is easier to see the movement than to overlook it on the right side, possibly.

 MOTORCYCLE HAND SIGNALS